vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 The advantages of using a test suite as the language specification lies in part in the ease of maintaining it.
-Instead of codifying a standard in a textual form, and letting a compiler developers to deal with it, and discussing what interpretation of the spec is correct, we simply add a test and say: if a compiler passes it then it implements the particular spec.
+Instead of codifying a standard in a textual form, and letting compiler developers to deal with it, and discussing what interpretation of the spec is correct, we simply add a test and say: if a compiler passes it then it implements the particular spec.

 _And it is never too much to remind that I simplify things here by skipping some irrelevant details which may obscure the main point._

-Of course, use of Roast is not only about joy.
+Of course, the use of Roast is not only about joy.
 The two problems I can think of right away are:

 - the structure of the test suite
 - ease of finding necessary information